Wearing retainers - How much, how long, how often? / How to clean orthodontic retainers.

 - Many patients who have completed orthodontic treatment are still at a stage in their life when their jawbones are growing.
 And as changes take place with them, the positioning of the teeth they hold can be affected.
 Wearing a retainer helps to control these changes.

 Beyond the issues above, there are many other factors that help to explain why relapse occurs.
 One of these is the type of malocclusion that has been corrected.
 Another is how stable a position in the jawbone that the tooth has been moved to tends to be.

 Other than just the issue of relapse, it's normal and natural that a person will experience some degree of alignment change with their teeth over the course of their lifetime.
 This is true whether they've had orthodontic treatment or not.
 (That implies that all humans could benefit from wearing an orthodontic retainer, which is true.)

 How many years do you need to wear your retainers?

 For all of the reasons outlined above, if you want to maintain the exact same perfect alignment that your teeth had the day your braces were taken off, over the course of your entire life, some type of long-term retainer wear will be needed.

-That's not to say the amount required might not just be very minimal (a few nights a week, possibly less).
-But the only way to insure that no change takes place at all is to continue retainer use over the long term.
+That's not to say the amount required might not be just minimal (a few nights a week).
+But the only way to insure that no changes take place at all is to continue your retainer wear over the long term.

 How do you clean dental retainers?